BATMAN: Gotham Knights #15

 [continued, indecipherable]

 5 OFF/TIM: Can you HEAR me?
 HELLO?
-Is BRUCE still there?
+Is BRUCE still

 Page 8, panel four